apache/helix/src/site/markdown/Architecture.md

 ### CURRENTSTATE

-Every Instance in the cluster hosts one or more partitions of a resource.
+Every instance in the cluster hosts one or more partitions of a resource.
 Each of the partitions has a State associated with it.

 Example Node-1